10 Questions to Ask Before You Consider Installing Solar Panels

 - How long will it take to be credited for your generated electricity?

 6. What about warranties?

-Solar panels are known for being durable and long lasting.
+There are many types of solar panels, and they are known for being durable and long-lasting.
 Still, it’s important to know that you’re covered in case anything should happen during their lifetime.
 Warranties, which usually cover equipment and production performance, vary by manufacturer.
 Moreover, there are a number of components connected to your system, such as the inverter, monitoring equipment and software, and even the racking, that may be covered under separate warranties by other companies.

 A typical industry warranty guarantees that the panels will generate at 80% of the rated power after 20 years of use.
 The most comprehensive warranty, offered by SunPower, covers all parts and labor for the entire system for 25 years, as well as a 92 percent production guarantee after 25 years.

 Check with your solar company to ensure that they offer a strong warranty and will service your system for free without hassle.
 You should also ask what happens to your warranty if the manufacturer is acquired or at some point goes out of business.
 U.S. publicly traded companies are required to maintain a reserve for warranty protection, while other companies may offer warranty insurance plans.
 When it comes to warranties, it always pays to ask questions and read the fine print!

 7. Will you take advantage of rebates and other financial incentives?